GoogleChrome/ip-protection/README.md

 * If an appeal is closed with rationale, the domain will not be eligible for re-evaluation for a period of **60 days** from the date of the denial.

-The appeals process is being designed to align with governance principles for Privacy Sandbox under discussion with the UK’s Competition and Markets Authority ([see CMA's 2024 Q3 report](https://www.gov.uk/cma-cases/investigation-into-googles-privacy-sandbox-browser-changes#q2q3-2024)).
+The appeals process has been designed to align with governance principles for Privacy Sandbox under discussion with the UK’s Competition and Markets Authority ([see CMA's 2024 Q3 report](https://www.gov.uk/cma-cases/investigation-into-googles-privacy-sandbox-browser-changes#q2q3-2024)).